utsav0/daily-dev-tips/src/pages/posts/html5-starting-boilerplate-template.md

 Today I want to go back to the basics when we start our websites: the **boilerplate template**.

-What a boilerplate stands for is a quick copy-paste `HTML` document that is the bare minimum to get started.
+A boilerplate is a quick copy-paste `HTML` document that is the bare minimum to get started.

 In this article, I'll share my version of the `HTML5` boilerplate with you guys and explain the parts that are to it.